 The driest resort coast in Hawaii on the west — one of the wettest places on earth on the east.
-Two completely different swimming experiences on one island.
+Start with the live DOH status, then choose the exact coast.

-Historically the cleanest in the state.
-The Kohala Coast (Hapuna, Mauna Kea, Anaehoomalu Bay) averages under 10 inches of rain per year with no streams reaching the resort beaches — our tracked sample consistently runs 95-100% advisory-free.
-Kona Coast is intermediate.
+Start with the current advisory status, then the coast.
+The Kohala Coast (Hapuna, Mauna Kea, Anaehoomalu Bay) averages under 10 inches of rain per year with no streams reaching the resort beaches, so it usually has lower runoff exposure.
+Kona Coast is intermediate and has specific checks such as Kahaluʻu.
 Hilo side catches 130+ inches of rain and runs the most Brown Water Advisory days on the island.
 Live DOH status for every Big Island beach is in the module below.

 The Big Island has the most extreme climate contrast of any Hawaiian island.
 The Kohala and Kona coast on the west side receives just 8 to 10 inches of rain per year — making it one of the driest places in Hawaii.
-Resort beaches like Hapuna, Mauna Kea, and Mauna Lani consistently have some of the cleanest water in the state.
+Resort beaches like Hapuna, Mauna Kea, and Mauna Lani usually have lower long-term advisory exposure than wetter Hilo-side beaches.

 The Hilo side on the east coast is a completely different world.
 It receives over 130 inches of rain per year, making it one of the wettest places on earth.
 Brown water advisories on the Big Island almost always affect the east coast.
 Multiple streams and rivers discharge into the nearshore waters around Hilo, carrying sediment and pollutants after every major rain event.